List of multilingual presidents of the United States: Jimmy Carter

-Jimmy Carter has a functional command of Spanish, but has never been grammatically perfect.
+Jimmy Carter had a functional command of Spanish, but had never been grammatically perfect.
 Carter studied the language at the United States Naval Academy and continued his studies while an officer of the United States Navy.
-Carter sometimes spoke Spanish in 1976 television campaign advertisements, but in his native South Georgia accent.
+Carter sometimes spoke to constituents in Spanish, including in 1976 television campaign advertisements.
+Like his English, Carter's Spanish had a noticeable South Georgia accent.

-He could speak fairly fluently, but joked about his sometimes flawed understanding of the language while discoursing with native speakers.
-Carter has written and given a number of addresses in the Spanish language and sometimes spoke to constituents in Spanish.
+Carter could speak fairly fluently, but joked about his sometimes flawed understanding of the language while discoursing with native speakers.
+As president, Carter addressed the Mexican Congress in Spanish.
+Carter had written and given a number of other addresses in Spanish.
 To practice his Spanish, he and his wife Rosalynn read the Bible in Spanish to each other every night.

 Bill Clinton

 While a freshman at Georgetown University, Bill Clinton was required to choose a foreign language to study, and chose German because he was "impressed by the clarity and precision of the language".
 He is able to hold casual conversation in the language.
-Later, while giving a speech at the Brandenburg Gate, he gave part of a speech in German, pledging to the 50,000 Germans gathered there that "Amerika steht an Ihrer Seite jetzt und für immer" ("America stands on your side, now and forever").
+In 1994, while giving a lengthy speech in English at the Brandenburg Gate, he said one sentence in German, pledging to his audience that "Amerika steht an Ihrer Seite jetzt und für immer" ("America stands on your side, now and forever").